 Given its potential for breast cancer prevention, it’s logical to question if green tea could also help patients with breast cancer decrease the growth of cancer cells.
 To comprehend the progression of cancer and how green tea can help, it’s needful to consider the various steps involved in the occurrence of cancer growth and spreading.

 Researchers discovered the following while examining those distinct steps:

 - Green tea chemicals appear to slow the growth of cancer cells in the lab.

-- Green tea components have been shown in several studies to reduce breast cancer cell division and tumour growth.
+- Several studies show that green tea components reduce breast cancer cell division and tumour growth.

 - In rats with breast cancer, green tea was found to reduce metastases to the lungs and liver, which are common locations for breast cancer to spread.
 This is excellent news because metastases (the spread of breast cancer cells) cause the majority of breast cancer fatalities.

-- Green tea polyphenols have been shown to suppress the growth of breast cancer cells in animals and test tubes.
+- Green tea polyphenols suppresses the growth of breast cancer cells as shown in animals and test tubes.
 Researchers discovered that women who drank a lot of green tea had the least amount of cancer spread in a trial of 472 women with varying stages of breast cancer.
 It was especially true in premenopausal women with breast cancer in the early stages.

 How to use Green Tea Extract for cancer patients